andifalk/microservices-auth-authz-spring-security/lab1/README.md

 * the _issuer_ claim of the JWT
 * that the JWT is not expired

-Usually this configuration would be sufficient to configure a resource server (by auto-configuring all settings using spring boot).
+Usually this configuration would be sufficient to configure a resource server (by autoconfiguring all settings using spring boot).
-As there is already a security configuration for basic authentication in place (_com.example.library.server.config.WebSecurityConfiguration_), this disables the spring boot auto configuration.
+As there is already a security configuration for basic authentication in place (_com.example.library.server.config.WebSecurityConfiguration_), this disables the spring boot autoconfiguration.
 Starting with Spring Boot 2 you always have to configure Spring Security yourself as soon as you introduce a class which extends _WebSecurityConfigurerAdapter_.

 So we have to change the existing security configuration to enable token based authentication instead of basic authentication.